openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/02-implement-process.md

 &lt;/bpmn2:definitions&gt;
 </pre>

-Since we still have our app running using `mvn quarkus:dev`, when you make these changes and reload the endpoint, Quarkus will notice all of these changes and live reload them, including changes in your business assets (e.g. processes, decision, rules, etc.).
+Since we still have our app running using `mvn quarkus:dev`, when you make these changes and reload the endpoint, Quarkus will notice all of these changes and live-reload them, including changes in your business assets (i.e. processes, decision, rules, etc.).

-Check that it works as expected by loading the Swagger-UI endpoint by [clicking here](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/swagger-ui).
+Check that it works as expected by opening the Swagger-UI endpoint by [clicking here](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/swagger-ui).
 The Swagger-UI will show the REST resources that have been generated from the project's _business assets_, in this case the `getting_started` resource, which is backed by our process definition.

 In the Swagger UI, expand the **POST /getting_started** resource.
 Click on the **Try it out** button on the right-hand-side of the screen.
 Remove the

 ```console
 {